-Hormonal treatments lower the levels of sex hormones in the body.
-These hormones are oestrogen and progesterone in women and testosterone in men.
+Hormone therapy treatments can lower the levels of sex hormones in the body.
+The main female sex hormones are oestrogen and progesterone.

 Bone loss and breast cancer treatment

-We know from research that people having hormone treatments for breast cancer have increased bone loss compared to other people at the same age.
-They are at higher risk of breaking a bone.
+We know from research that people having some types of hormone therapy for breast cancer have increased bone loss compared to other people of the same age.
+This means they are at higher risk of breaking a bone.

 Tests for bone loss

 A bone density scan uses low dose x-rays to take measurements to work out the strength of your bones.
 It is also known as a DEXA or DXA scan.

 Your doctor will assess your risk of bone loss and let you know if you need a bone density scan and how often.

 There are different things you can do to reduce your risk of bone loss.
 These include: